 Homeworld’s the sort of game that gets inside your head and just stays there.
-It came out 15 years ago, eventually spawning an expansion, an excellent sequel, and most recently the Remastered Edition, and it’s a series that remains unsurpassed.
-It’s one of those rare strategy games that has a great story, both tragic and hopeful, filled to the brim with tension.
+It originally came out 15 years ago, eventually spawning an expansion, an excellent sequel, and most recently, Homeworld Remastered Collection.
+It’s a series that remains unsurpassed.
+It’s also one of those rare strategy games that has a great story; both tragic and hopeful, filled to the brim with tension.
 It’s a voyage of discovery, of learning about the past and desperately struggling to create a future.
 It’s beautiful and a bit sad.

-It’s more beautiful thanks to Gearbox’s Homeworld remastering efforts, too.
+Thanks to Gearbox’s Homeworld remastering efforts, it’s even more beautiful.
 Now the game looks like it does in our memories, even those clouded by nostalgia, with its beautifully detailed ships and its gargantuan space backdrops.
 And, thanks to its minimalist UI, none of that beauty is obscured.

 Watching the game in action is like viewing an epic ballet.
 Tiny ships fly in formation in all directions; massive, heavily armed capital ships float around the vast mother ship; diligent resource gatherers work away to fuel a massive undertaking.
 Even the biggest vessels are dwarfed by the size of the 3D maps, and when the camera is zoomed out, they look alone and vulnerable.
 Which is exactly what they are.

 Fans have been arguing since last century over which of the Master of Orion games is the better of the series and they only seem to agree that the third most definitely isn’t it, which makes the widely-available double pack featuring the first two MOOs something of an essential and stress-free purchase – at least until Wargaming finish their MOO reboot with the help of some “key members” of the original team.